-2nd West Coast Computer Faire March 3-5, 1978, I published the following paper(
+2nd West Coast Computer Faire March 3-5, 1978, I published my thoughts

-The vertical scale is power of 10 in bytes of high-speed dram memory (M=6=mega, B=9=giga, T=12=tera).
-In terms of memory originally envisioned, we are at 7 (just under 10 Giga) not between 11 and 12.
+The vertical scale is power of 10 in bytes of high-speed dram memory (M=6=megabyte, B=9=gigabyte, T=12=byte).
+In terms of memory originally envisioned, we are at 7 (just under 10 gigabyte) not between 11 and 12.
 64 bit addressing with caches and virtual memory do provide the software environment for what I envisioned.
 Thus, I take the present memory to be 500 GB, although 1 TB is plausible as well.

 The horizontal scale is marked at Sep.
 2017, when this is being written.

 The lines diverging to right represent growth projections for computer capability into the (then) future.
 The information capacity of human brain is taken to be the horizontal lines such that overlap is shown as the bounded are marked in yellow.

 If the brain capacity metric makes any sense, then we are already at the lower estimate now.

 The paper concludes 12-120 million man years are needed to program a brain computer.
 This is way off.
 It speculates 3 megabyte will yield an intelligent program.
 Incidently, the total file byte size of my TelephoneMessagePad service and related code is about 2.5 megabyte.